Chuuk State: Typhoon Chataan

 On 2 July 2002, heavy rains from Tropical Storm Chataan caused more than thirty landslides that killed forty-seven people and injured dozens of others, in the state's deadliest weather disaster.
 The landslides occurred throughout the day, some within just minutes of each other.

 Demographics

 Chuuk is the most populous of the FSM's states.
-At the census held on 1 April 2000, it had 53,595 inhabitants, compared with 34,486 for Pohnpei, 11,241 for Yap and 7,686 for Kosrae; at the census held on 4 April 2010, it had 48,654 inhabitants, compared with 36,196 for Pohnpei, 11,377 for Yap and 6,616 for Kosrae.
+At the census held on 1 April 2000, it had 53,595 inhabitants, compared with 34,486 for Pohnpei State, 11,241 for Yap State and 7,686 for Kosrae; at the census held on 4 April 2010, it had 48,654 inhabitants, compared with 36,196 for Pohnpei State, 11,377 for Yap State and 6,616 for Kosrae.
+In 2023, the population of Chuuk State, while still the largest of the four states, decreased by about 30% from the 2010 population to 33,885 inhabitants.

 Religion

 The majority of the state's population is affiliated with Christianity as a result of the activity of missionary groups first from Spain and then from Germany and the United States.
 Catholicism was introduced during the Spanish colonization period, followed by the arrival of various Protestant groups.
 The main religious building in the state is the Immaculate Heart of Mary Cathedral in Tunnuk, Weno, which is under the jurisdiction of the Diocese of the Caroline Islands (Diocese Carolinensium) suffragan of the ecclesiastical province of Agaña in Guam.
 Other churches in the state include Sacred Heart Church on Lekinioch Island, Christ the King Church in Neiwe, Houk Catholic Church, Holy Family Church in Weno, St. Ignatius Church in Fonoton, among others.